Magisk-Modules-Alt-Repo/UbuntuFontVinaooo/README.md

 # Ubuntu-Font-Vinaooo
-A simple Magisk Module to install Ubuntu Font on Android
+A simple Magisk Module to install Ubuntu Font on Android.
+At this point, all I've done is a big mix of these projects, but i promise to research

 This is based in 3 awesome projects: